Franzi317/DiscordMusicBot/README.md

 ### `!clearsearch`
 - Clear your stored search results
 - Use if you want to start fresh with new searches

+### `!autodisconnect <on/off>` or `!ad <on/off>`
+- Control whether the bot automatically leaves when no one is listening
+- **On (default)**: Bot leaves after 10 seconds of being alone
+- **Off**: Bot stays in voice channel even when alone
+- Examples: `!autodisconnect on`, `!ad off`

+## Auto-Disconnect Feature

+The bot automatically detects when it's alone in a voice channel and will leave after a configurable delay (default: 10 seconds).
+This helps save resources and ensures the bot isn't playing music for no one.

+**How it works:**
+1. **Detection**: Bot monitors voice channel for human users
+2. **Warning**: Sends a message when alone: "⚠️ No one is listening!
+I'll leave in 10 seconds if no one joins..."
+3. **Countdown**: Waits 10 seconds, checking every second for new users
+4. **Cancellation**: If someone joins during the countdown, the bot stays
+5. **Disconnect**: If still alone after 10 seconds, bot stops music and leaves

+**Configuration:**
+- Set `AUTO_DISCONNECT_DELAY=15` in your `.env` file to change the delay to 15 seconds
+- Use `!autodisconnect off` to disable the feature for your server
+- Use `!autodisconnect on` to re-enable it

 ## Setup Instructions